Keystone, South Dakota: Arts and culture

 Among its tourist attractions is the Black Hills Central Railroad, built in 1900 for Black Hills gold.
 It now operates passenger trains pulled by preserved steam locomotives.

 Another prominent local attraction is The National Presidential Wax Museum, which features wax sculptures of every president in U.S. history and several notable Sioux Chiefs, inventors, and international political figures.
-The wax figures are the work of world-renowned wax sculptor Katherine Stubergh whose notable works include wax figures used in Gone With the Wind and the 1953 film House of Wax.
+The wax figures are the work of world-renowned wax sculptor Katherine Stubergh whose notable works include wax figures used in the 1939 film Gone With the Wind and the 1953 film House of Wax.

 Carrie Ingalls (sister of Little House on the Prairie author Laura Ingalls Wilder) spent a significant part of her adult life there, living with her husband David N. Swanzey and his children.
 Her sister Mary Ingalls lived with them as an adult.
 Both Carrie and Mary died in Keystone, but were buried in the family plot in De Smet.

-Bobby Buntrock, who played Harold on the TV series Hazel, is buried in Keystone.
+Education

-This town was one of the filming locations for the Columbia Pictures 1994 comedy film North.
+It is in Hill City School District 51-2.